xingkunx/xingkunx.github.io/_pages/about.md

 My expertise spans various areas, including atmosphere, ocean and wave dynamics and numerical modeling, and field, satellite, and reanalysis data processing.
 Specifically, I focus on:

-* Impact of ocean waves on the air-sea boundary layers.
+* The influence of ocean waves on air-sea boundary layers and wave-ice interaction under extreme weather conditions.
-* Wave-ice interaction within the Arctic Cyclones system.
-* Wave climatology downscaling and projection.
+* Downscaling and projecting ocean and wave climatology.
-* Wave energy assessments through the use of high-resolution spectral wave models.
+* Wind and wave energy assessments through the use of regional high-resolution numerical models

 Education
 ======